How To Get Involved

 The first step to becoming a WI member is to join a WI

-In Essex we have 214 WIs so you should not be too far away from one.
+In Essex we have many WIs so you should not be too far away from one.
 To access your nearest WI go to the Membership link, then Find a WI and insert your postcode into Search for a WI and insert the distance you wish to travel, this will list the WIs in your chosen geographic area.
 You may wish to consider which day of the week and which time best suits you and this information will be listed under each WI.
 If you have any problems please contact Essex Federation Secretary, as listed on our home page.

 You can be a full member of one WI and a dual member of another; as a dual member your membership subscription is reduced.

-If you would like to be a WI member but do not wish to be a member of a WI why not consider becoming a WI Associate, further information under Membership – Associate Membership
+If you would like to be a WI member but do not wish to be a member of a specific WI why not consider becoming a WI Associate, further information under Membership – Associate Membership

 Federation of Essex Women’s Institutes